darius/traitor/laplace-essay-on-probabilities.md

 urn B, with the sole difference that the three balls of this urn be replaced by three pairs of balls invariably bound.

-`XXX 'every event' above for 'toutes les chances'.
-Does that confuse meanings for 'event' which Laplace meant to keep apart?`

 When every case is favorable to an event, its probability becomes certainty, and its expression equal to unity.
 In this way certainty and probability are comparable, whatever essential difference there